sphinx-doc/sphinx/doc/latex.rst

      ``warningBgColor``, ``warningBorderColor``, ``warningborder``, ...

 - Environment for the :rst:dir:`seealso` directive: ``sphinxseealso``.
-  It takes one argument which will be the localized string ``See also``.
-Its default definition maintains the legacy behavior: the localized ``See also``, followed with a colon, will be rendered using ``\sphinxstrong``.
+  It takes one argument which will be the localized string ``See also`` followed with a colon.
-  Nothing particular is done for the contents.

   .. versionadded:: 6.1.0
+  .. versionchanged:: 6.2.0

+     Colon made part of the mark-up rather than being inserted by the environment for coherence with how admonitions are handled generally.

 - The contents_ directive (with ``:local:`` option) and the :dudir:`topic` directive are implemented by environment ``sphinxShadowBox``.